apache/spark/docs/mllib-collaborative-filtering.md

 clicks, purchases, likes, shares etc.).
 The approach used in `spark.mllib` to deal with such data is taken from [Collaborative Filtering for Implicit Feedback Datasets](http://dx.doi.org/10.1109/ICDM.2008.22).
-Essentially, instead of trying to model the matrix of ratings directly, this approach treats the data as the number of observations of user actions.
+Essentially, instead of trying to model the matrix of ratings directly, this approach treats the data as numbers representing the *strength* in observations of user actions (such as the number of clicks, or the cumulative duration someone spent viewing a movie).
 Those numbers are then related to the level of confidence in observed user preferences, rather than explicit ratings given to items.
 The model then tries to find latent factors that can be used to predict the expected preference of a user for an item.